WakeMed Soccer Park: Cross-country events

 The grounds also host multiple high school cross-country races.
-Including dual meets, high school conference championships, Mid-East Region Championship, and the Nike Team Southeast National Regional meets.
+Including dual meets, high school conference championships, Mid-East Region Championship, and the Nike Cross Nationals Southeast Regional meets.
 The course starts and ends behind the practice fields and runs along the perimeter of the grounds.
 It is known to give personal bests even with a difficult hill which must be run twice.
-The course record for the 5k distance is 14:32.2 by Brodey Hasty at the 2016 Great American Cross Country Festival.
+The course record for the 5K distance is 14:23.26 set by Keegan Smith at the 2024 NXR Southeast Regional meet.
 In recent years it has held the Atlantic Coast Conference's conference championship.